How will new IP legislation affect rights holders?

 S Tous SL

-In 2013 S Tous SL brought a lawsuit for nullity and a request for preliminary measures against several commercial trademarks registered by QQ Bear Ltd, CA for flower designs similar to those commercialised by S Tous SL.
-At the time of presentation of the lawsuit, S Tous SL held no previously registered trademarks for the designs and the action was mostly based on violation of the company’s copyright in the designs.
-The first court declared the preliminary measure to be in order and suspended the legal effects of the trademark registrations for the designs in the name of QQ Bear Ltd, CA. The final decision in this case is still awaited (http://jca.tsj.gov.ve/DECISIONES/2013/ABRIL/1477-18-AW41-X-2013-000019-2013-0624.HTML).
+In 2013 S Tous SL filed a nullity suit and a request for preliminary measures against several commercial trademarks registered by QQ Bear Ltd CA for flower designs similar to those commercialised by S Tous SL.
+At the time of filing of the suit, S Tous SL held no previously registered trademarks for the designs, so the action was mostly based on violation of the company’s copyright in the designs.
+The first court declared the preliminary measure to be in order and suspended the legal effects of the trademark registrations for the designs in the name of QQ Bear Ltd CA. The final decision in this case is still awaited (http://jca.tsj.gov.ve/DECISIONES/2013/ABRIL/1477-18-AW41-X-2013-000019-2013-0624.HTML).